 - Ms M Calwell BSc

 - Mr J Chesterton BSc (Deputy Head of Middle School)

-- Ms L Clough BSc
+- Ms L Clough BSc (Head of Livingstone House)

 - Miss K Richard BSc (Deputy Head Middle School)

 - Mr J Willatt BSc (Assistant Head and Head of Co-Curricular)